Overview of Nevada Taxes

-Taxpayers in Nevada enjoy one of the least burdensome tax environments in the country.
+Taxpayers in Nevada enjoy one of the most tax-friendly environments in the country.
 There is no state income tax in Nevada.
 Instead, the state collects most of its revenue through sales taxes, sin taxes (on alcohol and cigarettes) and taxes on the casino and hotel industries.
 While the Silver State has the 13th-highest combined state and average local sales tax rate (7.98%), its average property tax rate is lower than the national average.

 Nevada Income Tax

 Whether you’re a teacher, a real estate mogul or a professional card shark, if you live in Nevada you won’t need to pay any state taxes on your earnings.
 That’s because Nevada has no state income tax of any kind.
 Wages, capital gains, inheritances and (yes) winnings, are all state income tax fee.
 Of course, you must still pay federal income taxes.